LordofNotCommitting/ShowMissionInfoOnDetail/README.md

 Changelog:

 v1.13:

 With Quasimorph v1.01.
-They updated the power display UI.
+Devs updated the power display UI.
 As such I have updated my mod to display those info as well.
 This mod also display "Concentration/Unit" count which should display how much ass kicking each of those units can do.

 v1.12:

 Slight tag update.

 v1.11: